top of page

 The Texas Lower Rio Grande Valley is divided into Cameron, Hidalgo, Starr and Willacy Counties.
 These counties contain an abundance of state, federal and private nature preserves that harbor diverse and unique bee populations.

-Some of the other many notable species of the Valley include the Mexican feather-tongued bee (Ptiloglossa mexicana), which emerges in early morning and late evening; the Totonac cuckoo leafcutter (Coelioxys totonaca), whose thorax is armed with three long spines; the rare Texas mesoxaea (Mesoxaea texana); the emerald-green Aztec sweat bee and the beautifully-patterned discordant pebble bee.
+Some of the other many notable species of the Valley include the Mexican feather-tongued bee (Ptiloglossa mexicana), which emerges in early morning and late evening; the Totonac cuckoo leafcutter (Coelioxys totonaca), whose thorax is armed with three long spines; the rare Texas mesoxaea (Mesoxaea texana); the emerald-green Aztec sweat bee; and the beautifully-patterned discordant pebble bee.

 INFORMATION ON AUTHORS, RESEARCH & IDENTIFICATION

 Paula Sharp and Ross Eatman are the creators of this website and its bee guide.
 They are co-founders of Sharp-Eatman Nature Photography, a society dedicated to documenting conservation issues.
 An exhibit of Sharp and Eatman's' macro photography, titled Wild Bees, is currently on a national tour.
-Paula Sharp is also the author of the forthcoming book Native Bees of the Texas Lower Rio Grande Valley, to be published by Texas A & M University Press in 2024.
+Paula Sharp is also the author of the forthcoming book Native Bees of the Lower Rio Grande Valley, to be published by Texas A & M University Press in 2024.

 John L. Neff, Director of the Central Texas Melittological Institute, generously extended his aid and expertise in identifying rare and unsual bees appearing on this website.
 Dr. Karen Wright of Texas A & M University identified Svastra sabinensis